San Ignacio Village Villas are located 13 kilometers from the Panama/Costa Rican border and the Pacific Ocean port city of Puerto Armuelles.

 There are three homes, (2 finished and one needing completion) offered for sale plus a 4,000 square meter parcel of raw land that can be either used for vegetable production or for additional housing construction.
 The properties are all clear title with guaranteed access by public road.

-Basically, the three homes are very similar in design and layout although the DELL home has an added garage and extensive additional landscaping.
-The middle villa (THE MIAMI house), is currently being renovated and the new owner plans to live there.
+Basically, the three homes are very similar in design and layout although the SORRENTO home has an added garage and extensive additional landscaping.
+The middle villa (THE MIAMI house), is currently being renovated.

 The area immediately in front and to the eastern side of the compound is part of a serpentine river network and the government will not allow any development or construction on this land - so the isolation you enjoy, in part, is guaranteed for the future.

-As we have mentioned the three homes are all built to the same layout and design so let us take you through the First home, Casa Sorrento or the DELL house.
+As we have mentioned the three homes are all built to the same layout and design so let us take you through the First home, Casa Sorrento.

 As you approach this 1,000 square foot lot you see there is a set of curved ornate stairs that lead from the parking area to the back door.
 To your left is the single car garage.
 We enter into the kitchen and see it has hardwood cabinets and a granite countertop.
 All the appliances and come with the home - right down to cups, plates and cutlery.